apache/tajo/tajo-docs/src/main/sphinx/table_management/tablespaces.rst

 Tablespace is a pre-defined physical location where data stored on.
 It is supported for only managed tables.
 When you create a managed table, you can use the **tablespace** keyword to specify the location of data will be stored.
 If the tablespace is not specified, the default tablespace of the table's database is used.
-Default tablespace is specified with **tajo.rootdir** and **tajo.warehouse.directory** in tajo-site.xml.

 .. note::